pmann84/hulk/Readme.md

 ## Current Development
 Currently this is a very miminally featured web framework, that has very little url parsing support.
 Currently it only supports the addition of basic non parameterised url tokens
 - Proper routing of urls
+- Tighten up validation of http requests when parsing them
 - Make logging more minimal

 ## Future Development